 cast recording is

-available from Masterworks Broadway, and a national tour is currently under way.
+available from Masterworks Broadway.
 A backstage documentary,

-Every Little Step, is now available from
+Every Little Step, is also available from